isomerpages/isomerpages-mlaw-simc/_about-the-convention/1-about-convention.md

 layout: leftnav-page-content
 title: About Convention
 permalink: /about/about-convention/
-breadcrumb: About Conve  ntion
+breadcrumb: About Convention
-collection_name: about-the-convention
+collection_name: about-convention
 ---

 ### **Introduction**